 In or near Indianapolis and want safe, natural carpet cleaning?
-Call or text me, Ross, at 317-370-9075 or email and I’ll get back to you right away.
+Call or text me, Ross, at 317-370-9075 for fast, friendly service.

 Before carpet can be cleaned, it must be pretreated.
 When you hear people talk about “carpet cleaning chemicals”, what they’re referring to is the pretreatment.